ctcherry/music.py/README.md

 Configuration
 -------------

-The script will auto-create its configuration file in ~/.music.
+The script will auto-create its configuration file in `~/.music`.
 It's a very simple file, and includes a few DI.fm streams by default, feel free to add anything that VLC supports.
-The format is one `name_here: http://url` entry per line.
+The format is `name_here: http://url` one entry per line.